 CATHERINE RYAN HOWARD

 Before writing full-time, Catherine stapled things together in various offices in Cork, worked as a campsite courier in France and was a front desk agent in a Walt Disney World hotel.
-Having returned to college as a mature student, she graduated from Trinity College Dublin with a BA (Hons) in English Studies in May 2018 and is currently working on her third novel.
+Having returned to college as a mature student, she graduated from Trinity College Dublin with a BA (Hons) in English Studies in May 2018 and is currently working on her fourth novel.

 Catherine’s favourite writing advice: